-Meetings are webcast and recordings are available afterwards to view through the website.
+Formal meetings of the Council, Executive, Overview and Scrutiny, Planning, Licensing and Standards and Audit Committees are webcast and recordings are available afterwards to view through the website.

 The Constitution provides for members of the public to ask questions of the Executive at the Executive meeting.
 Petitions may also be put to the Council with the Constitution setting out how these are considered depending on the number of signatures.
 Members of the public may also ask questions at the Joint Committee.